 Summer Low Fodmap Desserts Ice Cream Sandwich

 This recipe is so easy that it is unbelievable how delicious that it is!
-Find a delicious low fodmap cookie like Tate’s Chocolate Chip, Ginger Zinger or Double Chocolate Chips and sandwich two cookies with your favorite low fodmap ice cream like https://www.lactaid.com/products/lactaid-ice-cream-products
+Find a delicious low fodmap cookie like Tate’s Chocolate Chip, Ginger Zinger or Double Chocolate Chips and sandwich two cookies with your favorite low fodmap ice cream like lactose free Lactaid ice cream .

 You can also make mini ice cream sandwiches with small vanilla wafers.
-This recipe below from Rachel Pauls’ Food will make some adorable little vanilla wafers to make your mini ice cream sandwiches.
+This recipe below from Rachel Pauls’ Food will make some adorable little vanilla wafers from Rachel Paul’s Food to make your mini-ice cream sandwiches.

 I hope that you enjoy these summer low fodmap desserts.
-In addition to these cool low fodmap dessert ideas, you will also love the fresh fruit popsicle recipes that you can find https://vineripenutrition.com/3-cool-summer-popsicles/
+In addition to these cool low fodmap dessert ideas, you will also love these fresh fruit popsicle recipes.

 As an Asheville registered dietitian nutritionist and someone who has had the challenges of IBS herself, I love to share delicious and easy recipes that you will enjoy but will help you reduce your IBS symptoms.
-I have several nutrition programs including a GI program if you are looking for help learning the best foods that work for you.
-You can learn more about it here https://vineripenutrition.com/a-fresh-approach-program/
+I have several nutrition programs including our Fresh Approach GI program if you are looking for help learning the best foods that work for you.

 You might like a taco before your cool dessert and here are some low fodmap tacos!
 Enjoy!